 Before taking an action, the National Environmental Policy Act (NEPA) requires federal agencies to identify a range of alternatives for that action and to analyze the potential environmental impacts of that action, including any potential adverse environmental effects that cannot be avoided if the proposed action is implemented.
-The NPS prepared an environmental assessment (EA) for the Cesar Chavez Special Resource Study to identify and analyze the potential environmental and socioeconomic consequences of each of the alternatives considered in the study.
-A Finding of No Significant Impacts (FONSI) was completed for this document in December 2011.
-The FONSI also contains a summary of public comments on the draft study report.
+The NPS prepared the environmental assessment (EA) for the Draft Cesar Chavez Special Resource Study to identify and analyze the potential environmental and socioeconomic consequences of each of the alternatives considered in the study.